wp-plugins/academicpress/readme.txt

 VirtualBox: http://academicpress.benjaminsommer.com/files/2012/09/Screenshot-from-2012-09-24-094943.png

 == Changelog ==

+= 1.1.2 =
+* Fixed inline format of footnotes: when inserting html tags (e.g. links) into footnotes, the inline format showed showed some html tags.
+This has been fixed.

 = 1.1.1 =
 * Fixed table of bibliography: previously, citations of all other posts had been displayed when using post lists